pazrul/lightboxing/README.md

 Slideshow: Instead of rel= use HTML5 data attribute.
 Normal lightboxing[$tag] used for relations for galleries.

 More notes to come, here's a starting point

+Next point!
+Use alt tag to display the text below.
+Also use this text as another link with target="_blank" for direct linking to individual pictures.